William Faulkner: Influence

 After his death, Estelle and their daughter, Jill, lived at Rowan Oak until Estelle's death in 1972.
 The property was sold to the University of Mississippi that same year.
 The house and furnishings are maintained much as they were in Faulkner's day.
-Faulkner's scribblings are preserved on the wall, including the day-by-day outline covering a week he wrote on the walls of his small study to help him keep track of the plot twists in his novel, A Fable.
+Faulkner's scribblings are preserved on the wall, including the day-by-day outline covering a week he wrote on the walls of his small study to help him keep track of the plot twists in his novel A Fable.
+Some of Faulkner's Nobel Prize winnings went to establish the William Faulkner Foundation.
+It gave an Award for Notable First Novel; winners included John Knowles's A Separate Peace, Thomas Pynchon's V., Cormac McCarthy's The Orchard Keeper, Robert Coover's The Origin of the Brunists and Frederick Exley's A Fan's Notes.
+Starting in 1981, this became the PEN/Faulkner Award for Fiction, founded by, among others, Mary Lee Settle as an alternative to the National Book Award.

-Some of Faulkner's works have been adapted into films such as James Franco's As I Lay Dying (2013).
+Some of Faulkner's works have been adapted into films.
 They have received a polarized response, with many critics contending that Faulkner's works are "unfilmable".
 Faulkner's final work, The Reivers, was adapted into a 1969 film starring Steve McQueen.
+Tommy Lee Jones's neo-Western film The Three Burials of Melquiades Estada was partly based on Faulkner's As I Lay Dying.

 During the Nazi Occupation of France in World War II, the German occupiers banned American literature.
 A black-market of American books emerged, and reading works by Hemingway and Faulkner became an act of defiance.
 Faulkner remains especially popular in France, where a 2009 poll found him the second most popular writer (after only Marcel Proust).
 Contemporary Jean-Paul Sartre stated that "for young people in France, Faulkner is a god", and Albert Camus made a stage adaptation of Faulkner's Requiem for a Nun.
 In Jean-Luc Godard's Breathless, Patricia (Jean Seberg) quotes The Wild Palms: "Between grief and nothing, I will take grief."